XFFI

 Terminals you can verify — not goals you hope to reach.

 The output isn't a plan.
 It's a spec sheet: a finite list of binary outcomes the implementation must satisfy.
 Each terminal is a verifiable condition — met or not met.
-XFDB reads this spec at ship time and enforces it mechanically.
+XFXA reads this spec at ship time and enforces it mechanically.
 XFFI defines done.
-XFDB proves it.
+XFXA proves it.

 4